-A cat that eats a high-quality diet will very rarely experience a nutrient deficiency.
-Good cat food is essential as it provides your pet with everything their body needs.
-The use of supplements to provide vitamins to cats is less certain, and causes much debate among animal experts.
+A cat that eats a trusted brand of cat food will rarely experience a nutritional deficiency.
+These foods are scientifically formulated to provide your cat with everything her body needs.
+The use of supplements to provide essential vitamins for cats isn’t scientifically proven.

 - 1 Warning Signs of Nutritional Deficiency in Cats